-The percentage of people testing positive for coronavirus (COVID-19) continued to decrease in England, Wales, Northern Ireland and Scotland in the week ending 7 May 2022.
-Our estimates contain Omicron BA.1 and BA.2 variants and all other variants.
+In the week ending 13 May 2022, the percentage of people testing positive for coronavirus (COVID-19) continued to decrease in England, Wales, Northern Ireland and Scotland.
+Our estimates contain Omicron BA.2 and all other variants.

-Table 1: Estimated percentage of the population testing positive for COVID-19 by UK country Official estimates of the percentage of the population testing positive for COVID-19 on nose and throat swabs, UK, 1 May to 7 May 2022
+Table 1: Estimated percentage of the population testing positive for coronavirus (COVID-19) by UK country Official estimates of the percentage of the population testing positive for COVID-19 on nose and throat swabs, 7 May to 13 May 2022